Public Blog API

 GET https://api.thestacc.com/blog/api/v1/public/blogs

-Keep your API key private.
-Use environment variables in your build process — never commit it to your repository.
+Though the Public API Key is read-only, treat it as a credential.
+Store it in an environment variable in your build process and never commit it to your repository.

-Returns all blogs with status: published, sorted by published_at (newest first).
-By default returns metadata only (no content).
-Pass include_content=true to get full HTML content.
+GET /blog/api/v1/public/blogs?api_key=YOUR_API_KEYReturns blogs with status: published, sorted by published_at (newest first).
+By default it returns metadata only (no body content) for a fast, lightweight listing.
+Pass include_content=true to get the full HTML body for every post in the page.

 Query parameters: